smudali/datasciencecoursera/getting-and-cleaning-data-course-project/README.md

 In addition to the tidy data file, the script also returns a 'data.frame' (refers to as x above in the code snippet) with 180 observations of 68 features (see Code book for more details)

 #### Messages
-The following messages are displayed to the console
+The following messages are displayed to the console:

 [1] "Downloading ... please wait" - downloading in progress
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current